AFTERWAKE/IRCBots/dad/README.md

 - Listen briefly before speaking to see if any other bots were triggered by the message first, and ignore if one was
 - Add a list to track bots
 - Track users by name and IP
+- Separate mom, dad, and general config info into three files

 #### ISSUES
 - Say commands without a targeted channel but containing a ":" don't work